CarlosOrtegaHunter/T-System/readme.md

 - **Core (`core/`)**: Implements `Equity`, `Options`, `Event`, for structured market data using an object-oriented approach.
 The class `ContinuousSignal` provides a lazy frame wrapper for time series data.
 - **Analysis (`analysis/`)**: Provides tools for data visualization (`plots.py`) leveraging matplotlib, with support for price, volume, events and signals.

+WARNING: For now, it tries to fetch data from Yahoo Finance every time it is executed.
+If the daily limit is reached, price data might not be shown.
 ## 📂 Project Structure

 ```